jhpce-jhu/jhpce_mkdocs/docs/ourtools/features.md

 :    The definition you are seeking.
 (But not the droids.)

 ## Admonitions
 These are **sweet**!
 We should use them frequently.
 But be aware that they are not rendered correctly in MacDown.app.
 This is where it is good to be running "mkdocs serve" on your local machine.
+So you can verify that they are properly constructed before you push up your modified markdown file.

+Consider whether or not you want the material collapsed or expanded when users first visit a page.
+If you want the information collapsed, create a "detail" instead of an "admonition" by using question marks instead of exclamation points.
+Details are documented [above](#details).

-<a href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/"" target="_blank">About admonitions</a>
+<a href="https://squidfunk.github.io/mkdocs-material/reference/admonitions/"" target="_blank">Admonition documentation</a>

 You add an admonition by

 1. starting a line with three explanation marks, a space, and a keyword (called a "type qualifier") such as note, danger, example, info, tip, warning.
 Here is a [list](https://squidfunk.github.io/mkdocs-material/reference/admonitions/#supported-types).
 Certain colors are used for known keywords.
 If you use your own word or phrase, the color is maybe out of your control.
+2. You can add an optional title for your admonition by adding a double quoted string after the type qualifier.
-2. on the next line(s) start with FOUR spaces
+3. on the next line(s) start with FOUR spaces.
+You can have multiple paragraphs inside your admonition by continuing to indent the first line by FOUR SPACES.

 !!! note
-    Some text in a note.
+    Some text using the "note" type qualifier

 !!! example
-    admonitions allow setting off info inside colored boxes, e.g. note,tip,warning,danger,example. https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage
+    admonitions allow setting off info inside colored boxes, e.g. note, tip, warning, danger, example. https://squidfunk.github.io/mkdocs-material/reference/admonitions/#usage

     All lines indented four spaces are included in your admonition, including fenced code blocks.

+!!!
+Example "Code block inside of an admonition"
+    ```Shell title="Show my failed jobs between noon and now" linenums="0"
+    sacct -s F -o "user,jobid,state,nodelist,start,end,exitcode" -S noon -E now
+    ```

 ## Open URLs in new tabs
 (Adi has configured the server to always open URLs in new tabs.)